 What is Vars?¶

-Vars is a distributed variable service bundled with the Fugue client package.
+Vars is a distributed variable service bundled with the Fugue Client Tools.
 It functions as a service registry, service discovery tool, configuration synchronization service, and lock service all in one.
-You can use Vars in conjunction with Fugue or independently of Fugue.

 Unlike other service registry/service discovery tools, Vars requires very little infrastructure overhead.
 The Vars package has two components: a server-side component that runs on the Fugue Conductor EC2 instance, and a client-side component.
 Because of its unique architecture and its reliance on AWS services, there aren’t leader elections or complex consensus protocols.
 Vars is an HTTP-based RESTful API that makes use of DynamoDB, SQS, SNS, and optionally KMS.
 Key/value pairs saved in Vars are immutable and versioned, and they are stored in DDB.

 The Conductor must be installed and booted in order to use Vars.

 Vars offers several key features: item encryption, optimistic locking, key expiration, and watches.

 - Item encryption is handled securely through AWS’s Key Management Service (KMS) and DynamoDB.
 When invoked, Vars encrypts the desired value using a data encryption key that is then encrypted by a master key in a process known as envelope encryption (also called key wrapping).
 Your encrypted value and wrapped data encryption key are stored in DynamoDB.
 Upon retrieval, Vars uses the master key to decrypt the data key, then uses the decrypted data key to decrypt your value.

 - As a lock service, Vars uses optimistic locking for every write, so the first Vars client to successfully write the value is the one to execute the desired task, and all other Vars clients fail with a lock error.